Felicity Muench -

 The magic happens when teachers work with industries, businesses, and community leaders to facilitate the infinite potential of all students.

-Dr. Cannady is also working with DSST in Colorado as Manger of STEM and Student Experiences.
+Dr. Cannady is also working with DSST in Colorado as Manager of STEM and Student Experiences.

 I grew up in Arvada Colorado and attended Jeffco Schools.
 I have a BA in History from Northern Colorado and a Masters in Administration from Regis University.